-Do you hate saving money?
+Do you have trouble saving money?
 If you answered yes, you’re not alone.
-Canadians love to spend, with a shocking 47% of us spending to the brink of financial ruin.
+Canadians are struggling, with a shocking 47% of us fighting to cover the cost of living.

-People can get stuck in the mindset that saving money limits your freedom and fun.
+People can get stuck in the mindset that saving money limits their freedom and fun.
 But I’ve found this is the opposite.

 You’ll have to get into the right mindset to succeed at saving.
-Here are some mental tricks that I’ve found helps me out with this:
+Here are some mental tricks that I’ve found to help me out with this:

-- Ask yourself this one question before buying something expensive: Will this purchase improve my life in the long-term?
+- Ask yourself this one question before buying something expensive: Will this purchase improve my life in the long term?
 This tip alone has helped me drastically cut down unnecessary spending.
-Often in the past, I was buying things that didn’t make me happy and was keeping from meeting my financial goals.
+Often in the past, I bought things that didn’t make me happy, which kept me from meeting my financial goals.
 It made me sit down and come up with a list of things I wanted to spend on that made me feel fulfilled, such as travel, relationships, health, career advancement, and hobbies.

 - Knowing that money saved today will multiply with time: $100 saved then invested today at a 7% rate of return per year will be worth almost double that amount in ten years.
 It will make you more likely to save if you think about this.

 Goal setting is crucial to saving.
-If you don’t have savings goals to aim for, you’ll rarely hit it.
+If you don’t have savings goals to aim for, you’ll rarely hit them.
 Here are some possible goals you can set for saving:

-- Pay off high-interest debts: This should be your saving priority number one if you have any credit card debt.
+- Pay off high-interest debts: This should be your saving priority number one if you have any credit card balance or debt.

-- Emergency fund: If 2020 has taught us anything, having an emergency stash is of utmost importance.
-Aim for at least three months.
+- Emergency fund: If the 2020 pandemic has taught us anything, having an emergency stash in a savings account is of utmost importance.
+Aim to save three to six months of living expenses.